TwoTimesR/Applied-data-science/README.md

 [Foodboost.ipynb](Foodboost-project/Code/Foodboost.ipynb), cells: 2, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15.<br/>

 Visualizing distributions, outliers and correlation in personal project.
 In my personal project I was dealing with salary data with other various factors that can have an impact on a person's salary such age years of experience and industry.
 All these variables, after cleaning, were visualized in order to see the distributions and outliers.
-This helped decide, further down the line, how I was going to deal with these variables.
-Next I calculated Linear correlations between the variables after visualizing the distributions in order to see how helpful they would be when it comes down to predicting a person's salary.
-Finally I gave an early hypothesis on how useful the variables would be in the predictive modeling phase.
+This helped decide how I was going to deal with these variables further down the line.
+Next I calculated linear correlations between the variables in order to see how helpful they would be when it comes down to predicting a person's salary.
+Finally I gave an early hypothesis on how useful the variables would be in the predictive modeling phase.<br/>
 [Salary_transforming.ipynb](Personal-project/Salary_transforming.ipynb), cells: 12, 15, 19, 20, 21, 24, 25, 26, 29, 30, 34, 37, 40, 43, 52, 53, 54.<br/>

 ## 2.2 Data Cleansing